 In general, the Plan does not permit loans to Participants from their individual accounts.
-However, outstanding Participant loans transferred into the Plan as a result of plan mergers with, and into, the Plan, such as the VPI Plan Merger and the CMW Plan Merger effective December 31, 2020 and December 31, 2019, respectively, remain outstanding in accordance with the existing terms of the promissory notes and plan loan policies in effect immediately before the respective mergers.
+However, outstanding Participant loans transferred into the Plan as a result of a plan merger with, and into, the Plan remain outstanding in accordance with the existing terms of the promissory notes and plan loan policies in effect immediately before the merger.
 Participant loans are recorded as notes receivable from participants on the Statement of Net Assets Available for Benefits.
 Such Participant loans are valued at the unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis and related fees are recorded as administrative expense when incurred.
-No allowance for current expected credit losses has been recorded on the outstanding Participant loan balance as of December 31, 2020 or 2019.
+No allowance for current expected credit losses has been recorded on the outstanding Participant loan balance as of December 31, 2021 or 2020.